awsdocs/aws-greengrass-developer-guide/doc_source/connectors-cli.md

   The examples in this tutorial are written for Linux and other Unix\-based systems\.
-If you're using Windows, see [Specifying Parameter Values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) to learn about differences in syntax\.
+If you're using Windows, see [Specifying parameter values for the AWS Command Line Interface](https://docs.aws.amazon.com/cli/latest/userguide/cli-using-param.html) to learn about differences in syntax\.

   If the command contains a JSON string, the tutorial provides an example that has the JSON on a single line\.
 On some systems, it might be easier to edit and run commands using this format\.

-## Step 1: Create a Secrets Manager Secret<a name="connectors-cli-create-secret"></a>
+## Step 1: Create a Secrets Manager secret<a name="connectors-cli-create-secret"></a>

 In this step, you use the AWS Secrets Manager API to create a secret for your Twilio auth token\.